Quickstart

 Set Up SelfBackendVerifier

-// Return your verification requirements
+// Define your verification requirements

 };

-// Create configuration storage
+// Create the configuration store

-const configStorage = new SimpleConfigStorage();
+const configStore = new DefaultConfigStore(verification_config);

 // Initialize the verifier